Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Marked and augmented interlacing partitions

-\begin{remark} The cardinality of the set of nested partitions for $n\geq 1$ is given by the sequence of Motzkin numbers \cite[A001006]{OEIS}, which are well-known to enumerate Motzkin paths, which are lattice paths from $(0,0)$ to $(n,0)$ where the steps allowed are up, down and level.
-The cardinality of the set of marked nested partitions for $n\geq 1$ is given by \cite[A071356]{OEIS}, which counts Motzkin paths where the up and level steps are bicolored.
-In theory we could have phrased our results in the language of Motzkin paths but it is (marked) nested partitions that arise naturally in our context. \end{remark}
+\begin{remark} The cardinality of the set of interlacing partitions for $n\geq 1$ is given by the sequence of Motzkin numbers \cite[A001006]{OEIS}, which are well known to enumerate Motzkin paths, which are lattice paths from $(0,0)$ to $(n,0)$ where the steps allowed are up, down and level.
+The cardinality of the set of marked interlacing partitions for $n\geq 1$ is given by \cite[A071356]{OEIS}, which counts Motzkin paths where the up and level steps are bicolored.
+In theory we could have phrased our results in the language of Motzkin paths but it is (marked) interlacing partitions that arise naturally in our context. \end{remark}

 To each $\pi\in \mnoncrossing{n}$, we associate a sequence of compositions as follows.
 Partition each block $B$ of $\pi$ into disjoint subsets by breaking $B$ after each marked node.
 Define $c(B)$ to be the composition obtained by recording the sizes of these subsets.
 For $\pi = B_1/B_2/B_3/B_4$ in Figure~\ref{fig: Marked NC}, we have